COMPLIANCE

 5.1 Politically Exposed Persons (PEPs)

 IA UK performs automated screening against global PEP databases.
-Any match triggers an immediate move to EDD, requiring manual sign-off by the Money Laundering Reporting Officer (MLRO).
+Any match triggers immediate EDD and requires manual sign-off by the Money Laundering Reporting Officer (MLRO).

 5.2 High-Value Litigation

-Cases involving significant financial claims (e.g., recovery of large ancestral estates) are subject to continuous monitoring of fund movements.
+Cases involving significant financial claims are subject to continuous monitoring of fund movements.

 6. The Integrated Escrow & Financial Monitoring

-All professional fees processed through the IA UK Escrow Facility are monitored for "Structuring" (breaking large payments into small amounts) and "Third-Party Payments" (where the payer is not the contracted client).
+All professional fees processed through the IA UK Secure Payment Facilitation System are monitored for "Structuring" (layering small payments) and "Third-Party Payments".

 IA UK does not accept cash, untraceable money orders, or high-risk crypto-assets for the settlement of legal fees.